neroist/sitelen-pona-ucsur-guide/README.md

 ### Android

-I do not own an Android phone, so I cannot give an accurate guide on this section (maybe somebody fill this in with a pull request), however kulupu Mimuki (@ .mouseless) has put together an [excellent video guide](https://cdn.discordapp.com/attachments/882652782509846548/943688987070062612/YouCut_20220217_121644150.mp4) for achieving this with [Aliucord](https://github.com/Aliucord/Aliucord).
+I do not own an Android phone, so I cannot give an accurate guide on this section (maybe somebody fill this in with a pull request), however kulupu Mimuki (`@.mouseless`) has put together an [excellent video guide](https://cdn.discordapp.com/attachments/882652782509846548/943688987070062612/YouCut_20220217_121644150.mp4) for achieving this with [Aliucord](https://github.com/Aliucord/Aliucord).

 ### Browser